DebtShield

 Florida Utility Debt Laws

-Everything you need to know about utility debt in Florida: the statute of limitations is 5 years, garnishment is capped at head of household exempt, and 3 state-specific protections apply to your case.
+Everything you need to know about utility debt in Florida: SOL is 5 years, garnishment capped at head of household exempt, and 3 state-specific protections apply.

 5 years